Coder731/Flask-Framework/README.md

 ## note
-Github recently changed the name of its default branch from master to main As a result, the command git push -u heroku master from this video will throw the following error:
+Github recently changed the name of its default branch from master to main As a result, the command git push -u heroku master

+ will throw the following error:

 error: src refspec master does not match